 The annual Shaw Charity Classic is quickly approaching, but you don’t need to wait for the golfing to start to support #NotInMyCity as one of the official charity partners of the tournament’s nonprofit program, Shaw Birdies for Kids presented by AltaLink.

-The tournament takes place August 11 to 15, but donations to Birdies for Kids are already being accepted now through their online platform or by cheque.
+Donations to Birdies for Kids are already being accepted now until August 31, 2023 through their online platform or by cheque.
 As a charitable partner, any donations made to our cause through the Shaw Charity Classic website will be matched by up to 50% using the foundation’s matching pool.

 Hosted at the Canyon Meadows Golf & Country Club, the Shaw Charity Classic is the only Canadian event part of the PGA Tour Champions, and has become a staple event pro golfers and spectators look forward to